forestgrape/coronavirus/index.md

 ### Evidences

 #### Evidence from Biological Properties
 The cell entry receptor used by SARS-Cov-1 and SARS-Cov-2 is ACE2 [LiF](#LiF),[Hoffmann](#Hoffmann),[Jiang](#Jiang).
 ACE2 is apically expressed on lung alveolar epithelial cells [12].
 In the upper respiratory tract only the basal layer of the non-keratinized squamous epithelium of the nasal and oral mucosa and the nasopharynx expresses ACE2 [Timens](#Timens),[Lau](#Lau).
 Both the barrier function of the apical cell layer and the fact that other Coronavirinae, namely 229E, infect the cells from the apical surface [3] suggest that this is the case too for Betacoronaviruses.
 Therefore - to achieve infection - SARS-Cov-1 and SARS-Cov-2 need to enter the lung.
 This is conistent with the viral loads observed in different part of the body: The only location where all patients had viral loads was the lung [Farcas et al](Farcas).
-The fact that through swab tests there are viruses in the nose and the mouth can be attributed to breathing them out.
+The fact that through swab tests there are viruses in the nose and the mouth can be attributed to breathing them out ([Kleinstreuer et al](#Kleinstreuer) have shown that upon exhale particles are deposited in the nose).
 A real infection in parts of the body would likely yield viral load in the lymph nodes too [to be confirmed, citation needed].
-[Kleinstreuer et al](#Kleinstreuer) have shown that upon exhale particles are deposited in the nose.

 From the above argumentation lung entry for Sars-Cov-1/2 is crucial for infection.
 The physiology of the airways is such that particles are absorbed as early as possible and the heavier the earlier [Stuart](#Stuart), [Balley](#Bailey), [KL](#Kleinstreuer).